 This stunning solid wood garden storage unit is more than a pretty facade.
 In addition to the weathered gray exterior and clean, modern lines, it features ample storage space for an array of different tool types.
 There are three shelves, each of which is long and wide enough for supplies like watering cans, buckets, and potters.
 The top of the structure features five sturdy hooks, which you can use to hang hand tools.

 This unit can be placed indoors or outdoors without worry of moisture and rain.
-The solid eucalyptus wood and solid mahogany is moisture resistant.
-For this reason, it’s also easy to clean and wipe down, should the inevitable soil spill happen.
+The solid eucalyptus wood and solid mahogany are moisture-resistant, which i why it’s also easy to clean and wipe down, should the inevitable soil spill happen.
 The biggest downsides?
 This product is not portable, despite being freestanding.
 It's also on the expensive side.

 Holds over 300 pounds

 This storage rack is made from ultra-strong, totally durable alloy steel.
 It’s resistant to rust and moisture, and it looks sleek, thanks to its matte black steel finish.
 The unit comes pre-assembled; installation is a simple drilling procedure, and the kit comes with adequate hardware.